ghuh/bookmark_manager/README.md

 The intention is that the CSV file is stored in Git/SCM and it can be synced between devices using Git/SCM.

+### Details

+The "CSV" file is actually `|` separated with 3 columns: URL, DESCRIPTION, and TAGS.
+The TAGS column contains a comma separated list.

 ## Installing

 TODO from brew